 Yape, with more than 10.5 million active users in Peru, is our most mature initiative.
-Currently, our focus is on developing functionalities that meet Peruvians' day-today needs as we achieve monetization.
+Currently, our focus is on developing functionalities that meet Peruvians' day-toightarrow Letter from the chairman of the board day needs as we achieve monetization.
 We hope to reach break-even in coming months.
 This year alone, we launched 10 functionalities and the traction that our indicators for frequency of use have experienced have allowed us to advance our aspiration to become a superapp for Peruvians.